i99dash for developers

 plain HTML / JS / CSS bundle the host loads inside a sandboxed web view.
 It

-reads context (active user, current car, locale, theme) and proxies API calls
+reads context (active user, current car, locale, theme) through a typed JS

 Should I build a mini-app?